Public Art Residency at Rogers Rec

-ACT and Rogers Recreation Center are proud to announce Providence artist Ysanel Torres has been awarded the City’s first Public Art Residency in a City Agency.
+ACT and Rogers Recreation Center awarded Providence artist Ysanel Torres the City’s first Public Art Residency in a City Agency.

-Torres will begin her residency at Rogers Recreation Center this April, where she will design and install a mural on the exterior wall in collaboration with children and youth.
-Be sure to check out our blog updates throughout the residency.
+Torres began her residency at Rogers Recreation Center in April 2019.
+She designed and installed a mural on the exterior wall in collaboration with children and youth.
+See below for her blog update from during the residency:

 A lot of the community’s feedback about the Rec was about how hard of a time they had finding the building.
 The Rec is sort of hidden behind Harry Kizirian Elementary School so a lot of people don’t know that it’s there!
 Not only is Rogers Rec a great place for kids to play sports inside of their huge gymnasium, they also have an activity and crafts room, a massive pool equipped with lifeguards and vests, alongside a very well taken-care-of community garden and park.
 Acknowledging how far the building is from the street, we’ll be sure to use bright colors and patterns to help the building stand out more.
 The design will be simple enough to see from a distance, yet exciting enough to invite someone inside.
 With the help of Smith Hill leaders like Ms. Althea Graves and Rec Center members, we have narrowed down a strong list of people to portray positive figures on the mural.
 Although there will only be a few faces on the design, we will invite all of the community to participate in the unveiling and future fun events at the Rec!

 The ultimate goal is to transform the space and make it feel more welcoming to all community members.
 There are always exciting programs happening here and through this new and creative exposure from our mural we’re hoping to see many new faces this summer and the next!
 Rogers Rec has been a staple to its Smith Hill community for more years than it has been acknowledged.
 This mural is a loud thank you to the space, to the people, and to Madeline and her colleagues.